 Sponsored by Apple and curated by Andrew Bolton, the exhibition features more than 170 garments that demonstrate ways in which the hand (manus) and machine (machina) are used together to create both haute couture (high fashion) and prêt-à-porter (ready-to-wear) designs.

 "Manus x Machina questions the dialectical relationship in which the hand and machine are portrayed as discordant instruments in the production of the haute couture and pret-a-porter," said Bolton.

 "Instead of presenting the handmade and the machine made as oppositional, it suggests a spectrum of practice whereby the hand and machine are equal protagonists in solving design problems, enhancing design practices and ultimately advancing the future of fashion."

-Led by architect Shohei Shigematsu, OMA New York transformed what was previously an underused hallway into the exhibition space using scaffolding wrapped with a white perforated PVC fabric.
+OMA New York, which Japanese architect Shohei Shigematsu has headed since 2008, has transformed what was previously an underused hallway into the exhibition space using scaffolding wrapped with a white perforated PVC fabric.